 With the rise of the Internet and the arrival of the digital trend in the travel world, online travel agencies or OTAs have become the leading marketing channel in the travel business.
 Famous brands such as Expedia, Travelocity, Priceline, or MakeMyTrip (MMT) controls the worldwide travel market with 95% market coverage in the US alone.

 According to a technical report by Phocus Wright’s, online travel agencies earned more than $ 19 billion in gross hotel bookings only in the USA.
 Travel Industry masters such as MMT and Expedia expanded their refined marketing channels into the series of hoteliers as well.
-The fruitful benefit of these OTAs is that a traveler can compare the traveling options like location, time, price, availability of their desired hotels under one roof.
+The fruitful benefit of these OTAs is that a traveler can compare the traveling options like location, time, price, and availability of their desired hotels under one roof.

-OTAs had crossed gross bookings over $150 billion last year, which is around 38% of the total online global market and 15% of the global travel market.
-The sales figure for the online travel agencies is growing at the rate of 12% annually, which is spanned across both hoteliers and travel booking segments.
-Today, with the evolution of digitization and strategic alliances Online Travel Space is growing their roots rapidly.
+OTAs had crossed gross bookings of over $150 billion last year, which is around 38% of the total online global market and 15% of the global travel market.
+The sales figure for online travel agencies is growing at the rate of 12% annually, which is spanned across both hoteliers and travel booking segments.
+Today, with the evolution of digitization and strategic alliances Online Travel Space is growing its roots rapidly.
 There is a question on everyone’s mind, whether the rival digital trend will affect the traditional travel agents or brick and mortar travel agencies.